zaproxy/zap-api-docs/source/includes/welcome.md

 unless you are using ZAP in a completely isolated environment.
 </aside>

-Please note that not all the operations which are allowed from the desktop interface are available via the APIs.
+Please note that not all the operations which are available in the desktop interface are available via the APIs.
 Future versions of ZAP will increase the functionality/scope available via the APIs.

 ### API URL Format